AMBER: An Adaptive Multimodal Mask Transformer for Beam Prediction with Missing Modalities: Robust Multimodal Beam Prediction With Missing Modalities

-which is an activation function that maps the input to a value between 0 and 1.
-To avoid over-reliance on any single modality, particularly under random modality dropout, an $L_2$ regularization term is added to the loss function (formally introduced later in \eqref{eq_loss}) to promote balanced feature utilization, which is formulated as
+To avoid over-reliance on any single modality, particularly under random modality dropout, an $L_2$ regularization term is added to the loss function (formally introduced later in \eqref{eq_loss}) to promote balanced feature utilization.
+By applying the modality-availability vector $\bf{m}$ to filter out missing modalities, this regularization loss is formulated as